tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ## Examples xml configuration

 #### Example 1
-Review in resources/applicationContext.xml the definition of bean with id mySportSubscription.
-Review testXmlContext JUnit tests to get the beans from the context and run methods: getDescription() and getPrice().
+Review the definition in resources/applicationContext.xml of the bean with the ID 'mySportSubscription.'
+Review the testXmlContext JUnit tests to retrieve the beans from the context and execute the methods: getDescription() and getPrice().
 ```xml
 <bean id="mySportSubscription"
     class="com.awbd.lab1.SportSubscription">